cockroachdb/docs/build-a-java-app-with-cockroachdb.md

 ## Step 5.
 Run the Java code

+Now that you have a database and a user, you'll run code to create a table and insert some rows, and then you'll run code to read and update values as an atomic [transaction](transactions.html).

 ### Basic Statements

-The following code connects as the `maxroach` user and executes some basic SQL statements, creating a table, inserting rows, and reading and printing the rows.
+First, use the following code to connect as the `maxroach` user and execute some basic SQL statements, creating a table, inserting rows, and reading and printing the rows.

-Copy the code or
+You can copy the code or
 <a href="https://raw.githubusercontent.com/cockroachdb/docs/gh-pages/_includes/app/BasicSample.java" download>download it directly</a>.

 ~~~ java